LiskArchive/lips/proposals/lip-state-model.md

 The keys of the leaf nodes start with the module IDs, so that each module subtree is separated from the others.
 Not all modules are depicted in this example._

-The state root is the root of a sparse Merkle tree (specified in [LIP "Introduce sparse Merkle trees"][LIP-SMT]), the state tree.
+The state root is the root of a sparse Merkle tree (specified in [LIP 0039][LIP-SMT]), the state tree.
 Each registered module of the chain defines a generic key-value storage.
 Storage values can be arbitrary byte arrays, but they typically correspond to data structures serialized according to [LIP 0027](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0027.md).
 The corresponding leaf nodes have keys given by the concatenation of the module ID, storage prefix, and the SHA-256 hash of the storage key.
-Here, module IDs are serialized as uint32, with a fixed length of 4 bytes, while storage prefixes are serialized as uint16, with a fixed length of 2 bytes.
+Here, module IDs are serialized as uint32, with a fixed length of 4 bytes, while storage prefixes are serialized as bytes, with a fixed length of 2.
 This implies that a leaf-node key of the state tree has a fixed length of 4+2+32 = 38 bytes.

 In summary, for a module identified by `moduleID` and an entry with the storage prefix `storagePrefix`, storage key `storageKey`, and storage value `storageValue`, the corresponding leaf node is added to the state tree using `SMT.update(moduleID || storagePrefix || hash(storageKey), hash(storageValue))`, where `||` indicates the bytes-concatenation operation.